+LAN LAN Switch 04 Autorouting and Forwarding

+No FUNCTION COMMENTS

+0-2 Not used Do not change the settings.

-LAN LAN Switch 04 Autorouting and Forwarding No FUNCTION COMMENTS 1 Treatment of file when a communication error occurs during routing 0: Printed and then cleared 1: Cleared 1: When a SMTP server error occurs during routing, the machine deletes the file after printing it.
-It then sends an error notification by e-mail.
-2 Treatment of file with incorrect routing destination 0: Printed 1: Rejected 1: When the destination programmed with the personal code is blank, not a valid e-mail address, or otherwise incorrect, the routing machine rejects the reception.
-3 Which RTI/CSI is passed on to the receiving PC in the e-mail subject during autorouting and forwarding.
-0: Received in the e-mail from the sender 1: Stored in the receiving machine This determines which RTI/CSI appears in the subject of the received e-mail at the destination PC.
+3 Which RTI/CSI is passed on to the receiving PC in the e-mail subject during autorouting and forwarding 0: Received in the e-mail from the sender 1: Stored in the receiving machine This determines which RTI/CSI appears in the subject of the received e-mail at the destination PC.

 4-7 Not used Do not change these settings.